maiapiechocki/FakeNewsClassifier/writeup.md

 1. Dataset & Preprocessing:

 Preprocessing included tokenizing the text using BERT’s tokenizer, padding/truncating sequences to a fixed length, and using an attention mask to handle padding.
-Since BERT requires inputs to be in a fixed-size and shape, truncation and padding of input is applied, setting the input to a fixed length of 18.
+Since BERT requires inputs to be in a fixed-size and shape, I set the input to a fixed length of 18.
 18 was divulged since most news titles are within 18 words long.
 These steps ensure the model can process varying text lengths and focus only on meaningful tokens.

 2. Model Development and Trianing: